shakiroye/tradibi-new/README.md

 ## .env file

-For the API test work correctly you should create an .env file a the route directory and it should look like this :
+For the API test work correctly you should create an .env file a the route directory and it should look like this:

 ```bash
 MONGODB_URI="mongodb://127.0.0.1:27017/tradibi"